The Miracle Club

-The Miracle Club is a 2023 drama film directed by Thaddeus O'Sullivan, based on a story by Jimmy Smallhorne.
+The Miracle Club is a 2023 British drama film directed by Thaddeus O'Sullivan, based on a story by Jimmy Smallhorne.
 The film stars Laura Linney, Kathy Bates, Maggie Smith, and Stephen Rea.
 Its plot follows a group of working-class women from Dublin on a pilgrimage to Lourdes in France.

 The Miracle Club premiered at the Tribeca Festival on 9 June 2023 and was released in the United Kingdom and Ireland by Lionsgate UK on 13 October 2023.
 It was Maggie Smith's final acting role before her death in September 2024.

 Plot

-In 1967 Ireland, two elderly women, Lily and Eileen, along with a younger woman, Dolly, form a musical band called the Miracles as part of a talent show organised by the local Catholic priest and win tickets to go on a pilgrimage to Lourdes for various reasons.
-Lily wants to go to Lourdes as part of a life-long dream, Eileen hopes that a pilgrimage would cure a lump in her breast, while Dolly believes that it would make her mute son Daniel speak.
-The husband of each woman is vehemently opposed to their going, but the women refuse to stay.
-At the last minute, they are joined by Chrissie, the estranged daughter of their recently deceased friend Maureen and a cousin of Eileen, who has returned from Boston after 40 years to attend her mother's funeral.
-Chrissie is initially reluctant to join the pilgrimage as her pregnancy with Lily's now-deceased son Declan had been openly revealed by Eileen, resulting in her being banished by her community.
-However, Chrissie changes her mind after learning that Maureen had given her a ticket to Lourdes, hoping that she could achieve reconciliation with those she left behind.
+In 1967 Ireland, two elderly women, Lily and Eileen, along with a younger woman, Dolly, form a singing group called the Miracles for a talent show organised by the local Catholic priest and win tickets to go on a pilgrimage to Lourdes for various reasons.
+Lily wants to go as part of a life-long dream, Eileen hopes the pilgrimage will cure a lump in her breast, while Dolly hopes it will help her mute son Daniel speak.
+Each of their husbands is vehemently opposed to their going, but the women persist.

+At the last minute, they are joined by Chrissie, the estranged daughter of their recently deceased friend Maureen, and cousin to Eileen, who has returned from Boston after 40 years to attend her mother's funeral.
+She is initially reluctant to join the pilgrimage as her pregnancy with Lily's now-deceased son Declan had been openly revealed by Eileen, resulting in her being banished by the community.
+However, Chrissie changes her mind after learning that Maureen had bought her a ticket to go, hoping she could reconcile with those she left behind.

 Arriving in Lourdes, Lily and Eileen express their enduring hostility to Chrissie, who gets along with Dolly, Daniel and the parish priest, Father Dermot.
-However, Lily gradually softens her heart after Chrissie willingly tends to her deformed leg.
-At the site's baths, Eileen loses her faith after being told by staff that there are fewer miracles that have happened than what she expected, while Daniel remains mute despite coming into contact with the water and hides in the grotto, where he is comforted by Chrissie.
+However, Lily gradually softens her heart after Chrissie easily tends to her deformed leg.
+At the site's baths, Eileen loses her faith after being told by staff that there are fewer miracles that have happened than what she expected.
+While Daniel remains mute despite coming into contact with the water and hides in the grotto, where he is comforted by Chrissie.
 Lily backs out after hearing the screams of those bathing in its frigid waters.